Greatest Literature banner

 And this is part of what's disturbing.
 On one hand the beyond-chilling events experienced and witnessed by the youngster under unimaginably horrible circumstances and on the other hand the calm, practical attempts to override them.

-Empire of the Sun is often considered an anomaly among Ballard's work, a kind of sidestep from his dystopian science fiction like The Drowned World (1962) and The Crystal World (1966).
-But much of what has been said here about Empire can also be said about those earlier works.
+But much of what has been said here about Empire can also be said about those earlier novels.
 In them, the natural world is typically undergoing a change, radically alien to humanity, and yet the central human characters find something within themselves responding to the threatening new reality.
 This summary applies to Empire as well, except now it's the civilized world that has been made strange.

-The big difference with Empire of the Sun though is the realistic setting.
+The big difference between Empire of the Sun and Ballard's earlier works though is the realistic setting.
 The time is not the science fiction future but the twentieth-century past.
 The events depicted in the novel actually happened.
 The horrors were real.
-And that makes the boy's experiences and his inner responses all the more chilling.
-And, in a weird way, kind of uplifting.

 — Eric